KrzysztofBorowiecki/KrzysztofBorowiecki/README.md

 ## My goals

+- My goals
-- Write better code
+- Writing better code
 - Be better in ASP.NET
 - Get to know more about .NET platform
 - Learn Java
 - Be more effective
-- Improve my english
+- Improve my English